Createdd/Writing/2020/articles/QuestionsAiPart1.md

 8. What was Shannon’s idea for solving imperfect real-world decisions?
 9. What is the idea behind brute force and selective search, and what are its differences?
 10. What is an evaluation function in the context of selective search?
-11. What is the difference to a heuristic evaluation function?
+11. What is the difference between a heuristic evaluation function?
 12. What are linear evaluation functions?
 What are the advantages and disadvantages?
 13. What is a Quiescence Search?
-14. What is the horizon effect in the context of fixed-depth search?
+14. What is the horizon effect in the context of a fixed-depth search?
 15. What is forward pruning?
 16. What are Transposition tables?
 How do they work?
 17. What are games where human supremacy still exists?
 18. What is a game tree and how is it constructed?
-19. Do deeper searches necessarily help in problem solving?
+19. Do deeper searches necessarily help in problem-solving?
 20. Name two key events in game playing, where computers beat humans.